gomorpheus/morpheus-apidoc/source/includes/_appliance_settings.md

-enableAllZoneTypes | Set all cloud types enabled status on, overrides enableZoneTypes and disableZoneTypes parameters enableZoneTypes | List of cloud type IDs to set enabled status on disableZoneTypes | List of cloud type IDs to set enabled status off
+enableAllZoneTypes | Set all cloud types enabled status on, overrides enableZoneTypes and disableZoneTypes parameters enableZoneTypes | List of cloud type IDs to set enabled status on disableZoneTypes | List of cloud type IDs to set enabled status off disableAllZoneTypes | Set all cloud types enabled status off, can be used in conjunction with enableZoneTypes